🚨 A Shift That’s Easy to Miss Until It Isn’t

 The Bronx remains one of the most culturally distinct boroughs in the city, with roughly 55% to 60% of residents identifying as Hispanic or Latino and about 30% as Black.

-It has historically provided an entry point for working-class households and immigrant communities, offering relatively more accessible housing within the city.
+It has long served as an entry point for working-class households and immigrant communities, offering relatively more accessible housing within the city.

 📍 Queens: A Global Gateway in Transition

 Queens stands out as one of the most diverse places in the world, with nearly 47% of its residents born outside the United States.
-Asian residents now make up roughly 27% to 30% of the population, making them the largest racial or ethnic group, followed by Hispanic or Latino residents at about 28% and White residents near 25%.
+Asian residents now make up roughly 27% to 30% of the population, the largest racial or ethnic group in the borough, followed by Hispanic or Latino residents at about 28% and White residents near 25%.

-Communities from South Asia, East Asia, the Middle East, and Latin America continue to shape the borough in meaningful ways.
+Communities from South Asia, East Asia, the Middle East, and Latin America continue to shape the borough in meaningful ways, reinforcing its role as a global gateway.

 Queens attracts a wide range of households, from working-class families to highly skilled professionals.
-But fewer residents are transitioning from renting to owning locally.
-For many, the borough becomes a starting point rather than a permanent destination.
+But fewer residents are transitioning from renting to owning locally, as rising costs make that progression harder to achieve.

 📍 Staten Island: Space Within City Limits